limbz-sami/TV_data_analysis/README.md

 ## Objective

+1) Develop viewer's engagement index based on Average Percent Viewership (APV).
+2) Visualize performance of Type(broadcast/cable), network, daypart based on the engagement index

-The main goal here is to develop viewer's engagement index based on Average Percent Viewership (APV).
-In order to do that, first I needed to understand impact of different variables on APV by performing regression analysis and understand strength of the relationships.
+In order to determine engagement index, first I needed to understand impact of different variables on APV by performing regression analysis and understand strength of the relationships.

 ## Some of the relationships explored: